Third COVID wave on the way? Health expert explains what’s next

 “We are going to have to live at least in the foreseeable future with COVID-19 in some form or another.
 Will that be better or worse?
 I think that really comes down to our behavior as well as the variants,” Hawkinson said.

-The highly contagious Delta variant has raised concern over rising infections and deaths, and its impact on the current trend in cases for the U.S. seems to follow that of other countries, with two months of increase and then a decline.
+The highly contagious delta variant has raised concern over rising infections and deaths.
+Its impact on the current trend in cases for the U.S. seems to follow that of other countries, with two months of increase and then a decline.

-However, Hawkinson said the U.S. is unique in the fact that coronavirus vaccines are in abundant supply, and vaccination is key to determining how severe the next surge is.
+However, Hawkinson said the U.S. is unique because coronavirus vaccines are in abundant supply, and vaccination is key to determining how severe the next surge is.

 According to the CDC, 51.6% of Kansas’ total population is fully vaccinated so far.